YK7188/YK_Lab/20-Troubleshooting RDP Failure with Entra ID joined machine/README.md

 # Key takeaway

-Legacy “Per-user MFA” can cause edge case like this.
-In modern settings, the use of it better be avoided.
+Legacy “Per-user MFA” can cause edge cases like this.
+In modern environments, Conditional Access-based MFA is generally preferred over legacy Per-user MFA.